yashmane0/Retail-Analysis-/README.md

 ```

 **Methods used:**
-- Functions - DATEDIFF (used to calculate the difference between two dates)
+- Functions - DATE_PART (used to get specific year, month or day from date)
 - Functions - MIN (aggregate) (used to find the minimum values)
 - Functions - MAX (aggregate) (used to find the maximum values)